 Abstract

 Outlet glaciers of the East Antarctic Ice Sheet thickened throughout the Transantarctic Mountains during Marine Isotope Stage 2 and fed a grounded ice sheet in the Ross Embayment.
-Exposure and radiocarbon ages of glacial deposits in four ice-free areas alongside Hatherton and Darwin glaciers record several hundred meters of late Pleistocene to early Holocene thickening relative to present, followed by thinning through the Holocene, as the grounding-line of the Ross Sea Ice Sheet retreated to the south.
+New exposure and radiocarbon ages of glacial deposits in four ice-free areas alongside Hatherton and Darwin glaciers record several hundred meters of late Pleistocene to early Holocene thickening relative to present, followed by thinning through the Holocene, as the grounding-line of the Ross Sea Ice Sheet retreated to the south.
 Darwin and Hatherton glaciers retreated from their high-stands later than glaciers farther south, only reaching their modern configuration ≤2.8 kyr BP.
-Converging flowlines from Byrd and Mulock Glaciers in front of Darwin Glacier may have opposed rapid grounding-line retreat to the mouth of Darwin Glacier, while the grounding-line continued to retreat in the central Ross Embayment.
+Converging flowlines from Byrd and Mulock Glaciers at the mouth of Darwin Glacier may have opposed rapid grounding-line retreat to the mouth of Darwin Glacier, while the grounding-line continued to retreat in the central Ross Embayment.

 Introduction